MrYsLab/python_banyan/docs/install.md

 ![](./images/pythonInstall.png)

 ### Debian Based Linux Distribution Users
-If you are using a Debian based Linux, such as Ubuntu, Raspbian, etc., and wish to build the latest version, here are the build and installation instructions for version 3.7.2, the latest version as of this writing:
+To build the latest version of Python (version 3.8.1 at the time of this writing) for Debian based Linux releases, such as Ubuntu, Raspbian, etc., use the following build instructions:

 1. sudo apt-get update
 1. sudo apt-get upgrade